TedDriggs/darling/README.md

 # Attribute Macros

 Non-derive attribute macros are supported.
-To parse arguments for attribute macros, derive `FromMeta` on the argument receiver type, then pass `&syn::AttributeArgs` to the `from_list` method.
+To parse arguments for attribute macros, derive `FromMeta` on the argument receiver type, then use `darling::ast::NestedMeta::parse_meta_list` to convert the arguments `TokenStream` to a `Vec<NestedMeta>`, then pass that to the derived `from_list` method on your argument receiver type.
 This will produce a normal `darling::Result<T>` that can be used the same as a result from parsing a `DeriveInput`.

 ## Macro Code